mohd-akram/blog/_posts/2017-07-02-generating-user-friendly-random-ids.md

 ---
 title: Generating User-Friendly Random IDs
+description: >
+  A solution for generating short, user-friendly random IDs that are easy to pass around.
 ---

 I stumbled upon the problem of generating short, user-friendly random IDs for a